ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 This now works because {tidytext} no longer checks if all the columns are atomic.

-Yet we got an issue if we move to the hashtags column :
+Yet we’ve got an issue if we move to the hashtags column:

 ``` r
 rtweets06 %>%